nrevs/project_zero/README.md

 # project_zero - N2P  ***!DOES NOT RUN YET!***

-N2P is a toy I2P inspired router that runs directly on top of HTTPS, as opposed to I2P, which runs directly on top of TCP and UDP.
+N2P is a stub project aspiring to be a toy I2P inspired router running directly on top of HTTPS, as opposed to I2P, which runs directly on top of TCP and UDP.
+The current status of the project is that it starts a Server and a Client and offers two handlers, a ServerHandler and a ClientHandler that need to be wired up to process the incoming and outgoing connections.
+To have a little fun, it runs a little demo if you type "dummy" in the command arguments and it can send some information to a database you can start with docker (in the resources folder) and and print the info when you're done.
+There is a long way to go, but baby steps.

+Some things to keep in mind:
+- Uses BouncyCastle and requires setting up the BouncyCastle provider (annoying!)
+  (please see this guide:
+- Look in the runScript.sh for how to start the project.
+It is complicated by the inclusion of signed BouncyCastle jars.
+They're needed for generating the Certificates :P

 <pre>
   Useful I2P links